Skip to main content

 0:00

-Tom: If you’re the victim of identity theft and a criminal’s taken out an account in your name, you are presumed guilty.
-By the creditors until you prove your innocence that they gave the, the loan to the criminal.
+Tom: But if you’re the victim of identity theft and a criminal’s taken out an account in your name, you are presumed guilty by the creditors until you prove your innocence that they gave the loan to the criminal.

-Beau: That’s Tom O’Malley, a former federal prosecutor who once hunted drug cartels and now he chases cyber criminals. knows firsthand how horrible these crimes can be, and these days he spends all his time doing deep dives in the ever-growing swill of scams, exploring everything from the most ham-fisted fraudsters to ultra sophisticated crime syndicates.
+Beau: That’s Tom O’Malley, a former federal prosecutor who once hunted drug cartels, and now he chases cybercriminals.
+He knows firsthand how horrible these crimes can be, and these days he spends all his time doing deep dives in the ever-growing swill of scams, exploring everything from the most ham-fisted fraudsters to ultra-sophisticated crime syndicates.

-Tom: What are you doing taking out this amount of money?
+Tom: You know, what are you doing taking out this amount of money?
 I’ve seen the numbers, six, $700,000 in these gold bar scams.

 Beau: Okay.
 So for starters, who knew there were gold bar scams out there?
 I don’t even have any gold bars.
 I would like to have gold bars.
-If you have any gold bars, and you have extra ones, uh, feel free to send me one I or two.
+If you have any gold bars, and you have extra ones, feel free to send me one or two.
+This week, we’re gonna learn about fighting back in a world that doesn’t make it easy.
+I’m Beau Friedlander, and this is “What the Hack?,” the show that asks, in a world where your data is everywhere, how do you stay safe online?
+Tom O’Malley is a former prosecutor and current identity protection zealot.
+And I’ve seen Tom around for years.
+We have a lot of friends in common, but this is the first time we’ve ever actually hung out.
+So welcome, Tom.

 Tom: Thank you.
 Glad to be here.

 Beau: Glad to have you.
-So Tom, take me back ways.
-You’re the only person I know who goes back, uh, to the beginning really.
-So you were, you were
+So Tom, take me back a ways.
+You’re the only person I know who goes back to the beginning, really.
+So you were interested…

-Tom: All right, you.
-You can say you’re ancient.
+Tom: All right, you can say “you’re ancient.”

-Tom: Well, first of all, it was part of my job description.
-It became personal when, uh, my personnel file was stolen in the OPM hack in 2015.
-I started worrying about what are they gonna do with my top suit clearance background check file.
+Tom: Well, first of all, it was part of my job description, but it became personal when my personnel file was stolen in the OPM hack in 2015.
+I started worrying about, what are they gonna do with my top secret clearance background-check file?

 Beau: Why did you need to have clearance?
 I assume it had something to do with you being a prosecutor.

 Tom: Yes, through the types of cases that I handled over time, particularly organized crime, drug enforcement task force.
-And then cyber crimes that, need to have top secret clearance to look at, classified materials and investigations.
+And then cyber crimes that I need to have top secret clearance to look at classified materials and investigations.

-PICKUP: So, how did Tom end up in this world of hackers and stolen data and well, even data that hasn’t been stolen, just scraped, and it’s being sold by data brokers.
-Well.
-In 2009, Tom O’Malley went from chasing violent offenders and drug dealers to chasing a different kind of criminal, online criminals, cyber criminals.
+Beau: So, how did Tom end up in this world of hackers and stolen data, and well, even data that hasn’t been stolen, just scraped, and it’s being sold by data brokers?
+Well, in 2009, Tom O’Malley went from chasing violent offenders and drug dealers to chasing a different kind of criminal: online criminals, cybercriminals.

 Beau: Tom, you volunteered to do this.
-You were, what jurisdiction were you in?
-Where were you a prosecutor
+What jurisdiction were you in?
+Where were you a prosecutor?

-Tom: So at that time I had moved up to North Carolina in the Western district, which is based in Charlotte, North Carolina.
+Tom: So at that time I had moved up to North Carolina in the Western district, which is based in Charlotte,.

-Tom: Computer hacking breaches Business email compromise account takeovers.
-A couple organized cases where they were getting mules, unwitting mules to process wire fraud payments and, and account takeover payments minutes.
+Tom: Computer hacking, breaches, business email compromise, account takeovers.
+A couple organized cases where they were getting mules, unwitting mules to process wire fraud payments and account takeover payments.

 Beau: So you were a prosecutor.
-Your focus was on, on computer hacking and identity theft and other cyber crime.
+Your focus was on computer hacking and identity theft and other cybercrime.
 And then the OPM breach happened.

 PBS NewsHour: More than 21 million Americans had personal information stolen from government files in a data breach that was six times as large as originally disclosed.
 The information was hacked from the Office of Personnel Management or OPM, which said today it is highly likely that anyone who went through background checks to apply for a government position since 2000 was affected.

-PBS NewsHour: in fact, all the kinds of information that were warranted to protect with our lives, social security numbers.
+PBS NewsHour: in fact, all the kinds of information that we’re warned to protect with our lives: social security numbers.
 Biometric fingerprints.

 PBS NewsHour: That’s right.
 As well as usernames and passwords that a lot of these applicants used as they were trying to get their applications.